|

 Kingdom at that time.
 The Trident visited

-West Berlin as Hawker Siddeley demonstrator aircraft before delivery
+West Berlin as Hawker Siddeley demonstrator aircraft for British

-to PIA.
+Berlin and West Germany from 1946 to 1974.
 As seen in photo, 'Pakistan International' titles on

 fuselage and PIA logo on tail were taped over.
 The PIA tail logo